Want to order AUTOGRAPHED books online? Our one-stop shop now available here!

+Miranda Paul writes both fiction and nonfiction for children.
 Miranda Paul’s books are available across the country in major store chains such as Barnes & Noble as well as independent booksellers and online retailers (e.g. Amazon).

 One Plastic Bag: Isatou Ceesay and the Recycling Women of the Gambia is a picture book that tells the story of the creative and determined women who brought beauty and prosperity back to the village of Njau, Gambia.
 It has been a named a Junior Library Guild Selection and received a starred review from School Library Journal in addition to a Children’s Africana Book Award notable and Green Earth Book Award Honor title.
 Illustrated by Elizabeth Zunon.
 This book has its own website at www.oneplasticbag.com or click here for more details.